Child Killers And Activist Morality

 To begin with, as I’ve said before, I do not “glorify” death row prisoners.
 I think it would be safe to say that the majority of people there have committed murder.
 Some of the crimes make me sick to my stomach when I think about them.
 I started studying psychology when I was out in the free-world about ten years ago.
 Though I do not think I have an overly-exceptional understanding of the subject and I certainly do not have any formal training in the field of psychology (or criminology, sociology, anthropology, etc. for that matter) I’ve been conducting my own little “studies on the mind of murderers” for many years now.
 I’ve talked to serial killers, child murderers, serial rapists, mass murderers and everyone else.
 I’ve actually spent hours and hours, for example, psychoanalyzing a man who was a well-known serial killer using all kinds of Jungian depth-psychology tactics, Freudian “free association” methods and everything else.
 A “criminal” will talk to another “criminal” in a way that he will not talk to anyone else, so I think I’ve gained an interesting and rare perspective on the “psyche of a killer” or whatever you want to call it.
 Many people’s cases are rather easy to understand from a “Cause and Effect” standpoint: You were born and raised in and around a criminal environment.
 Perhaps your mother was a drug addict prostitute and your father a drug dealer who was (and is) in prison and your environment molded you into being a criminal.

-Then, on a night you were high on drugs and committed a robbery.
+Then, one night you were high on drugs and committed a robbery.
 They robbery “went bad” and you killed a store owner, perhaps.
 That’s not an in-depth analysis of the example concerning many people’s cases here.
-One can easily say “OK, I know why he committed the murder; I can see how he could do it.”
+However, one can easily say “OK, I know why he committed the murder; I can see how he could do it.”
 But what about those who have child rape and murder cases, or cases so shocking that a person thinks, “How could any human being, any member of the Human Race do such a thing?”

 As soon as Gabriel came to the dayroom cage for “recreation” he hollered at me and let me know that he wanted to tell me why he didn’t conduct a demonstration the day before on Carlos’ execution date.
 G. asked if I knew Carlos, I told him that I didn’t and he began explaining how he knew him.
 Carlos and Gabriel were in the same pod together and housed around each other at one point.
 One day, when Carlos was in the dayroom recreation cage, him and G. had a conversation about Carlos’ case.
 He told Gabriel exactly why he was here, he explained everything in detail.
 Carlos told Gabriel that he was on death row for murdering a 3 year old child.
 He told G. that he had gotten into an argument with his girlfriend (the boy’s mother) because she was “running around with other guys and cheating on [him].”
 Carlos said that she had broken his heart so he flew into a violent rage and grabbed her 3 year old son and stabbed him in the heart, then he stabbed her over 20 times.
 (This is even hard for me to write right now).
 Gabriel was so upset by what Carlos told him that he told Carlos to never speak to him again and they remained silent until Carlos’ rec. time was finished.